sirkorgo/korgoshell/README.md

 2. Navigate to the repo and run the install.sh script `sudo sh install.sh`

+> NOTICE: This script is intended to run with Fedora based distros (or any distro with dnf ig...)

 ## Post Installation (optional)
 After installing, go to https://extensions.gnome.org and install the following extensions:
 - Blur My Shell